chekirou/Genomic_Analysis/README.md

-# 3i025_project_3
+# Genomic Analysis Based on Statistical Methods

-third project of the 3i025 course on statistics for computer science
+Third project of the 3i005 course on statistics for computer science at Sorbonne University.